pulearn/pulearn/README.rst

 Contributing
 ============

 Package author and current maintainer is Shay Palachy (shay.palachy@gmail.com); You are more than welcome to approach him for help.
-Contributions are very welcomed, especially since this package is very much in its infancy and many other pipeline stages can be added.
+Contributions are very welcomed, especially since this package is very much in its infancy and many other PU Learning methods can be added.

 Installing for development
 --------------------------